Diagnosis

 What you can do in the meantime

-Make sure you have adequate lighting.
-If you don't currently wear prescription eyeglasses, try a pair of over-the-counter (nonprescription) reading glasses.
+Make sure you have plenty of lighting for tasks.
+If you don't currently wear prescription eyeglasses, try a pair of reading glasses you can get without a prescription.